spencer741/ExcelDuplicatesSifter/README.md

 # ExcelDuplicatesSifter
 Extremely buggy.
 Done in a couple of hours.
+Not maintained.

 Installer (msi) from latest build in this proj.
 ExcelDuplicatesSifter/ExcelSetup/ExcelSetup/Debug/